ebarylko/cmpt-276/development-and-maintainance-env.md

 ## Maintenance environment

-The source code will be delivered to the client and will be maintained by (name our group) for a period of one year.
+The source code will be delivered to the client and will be maintained by AntyBug for a period of one year.
 All updates to the system can be applied while the system is running.